-Disadvantages of tidal energy: the impact of EMF emissions
+Disadvantages: the impact of EMF emissions

 Electro-magnetic emissions might also disrupt the sensitive marine life.
 Fellow PNNL marine ecologist Jeff Ward said the organisation was observing how EMFs damage the ability of juvenile Coho salmon to recognise and evade predators, or the negative impact on Dungeness crabs to detect odours through their antennules.
 They are also observing whether sea life is attracted or repelled by EMFs in general.

 Ward said at the Oceans 2010 conference: “We really don’t know if the animals will be affected or not.
 There’s surprisingly little comprehensive research to say for sure.”